pytorch/xla/experimental/torch_xla2/docs/fixing_op_info_test.md

 ```

 ### Run test to see what failure
+For errors you might get after running test, there are two kind:
+- Target op failure
+  - error shows related to target op, such as `No lowering found for 'aten::addbmm'`, please follow instruction like [Fix Target op failure]()
+- Other op failure
+  - error shows related to other op, such as `No lowering found for 'aten::_sin'` after you remove `addbmm` from skiplist, this means `addbmm` is decomposed by ops like `_sin`, please follow instruction like [Fix Other op failure]()

+##### Fix Target op failure
 Error gotten:

 ```
+(base) hanq-macbookpro:torch_xla2 hanq$ PJRT_DEVICE=TPU python test/test_ops.py
+...
 E         RuntimeError: ('No lowering found for\n\nTo execute this test, run the following from the base repo dir:\n     python test/test_ops.py -k test_reference_eager_addbmm_cpu_int64\n\nThis message can be suppressed by setting PYTORCH_PRINT_REPRO_ON_FAILURE=0', 'aten::addbmm')
 ```